powercodeacademy/pca_typescript_lab_1/README.md

 - Write functions with typed parameters and return values
 - Use optional parameters with default values
 - Apply union types and type narrowing (bonus)

 ---

-## Introduction

-Welcome to your first TypeScript lab!
-If you're coming from JavaScript, you already know how to work with variables and functions.
-TypeScript builds on that knowledge by adding **type safety** — helping you catch errors before your code runs and making your intentions clear to other developers.

-Think of TypeScript types like labels on containers.
-In JavaScript, you might have a variable that could hold anything.
-In TypeScript, you can specify exactly what kind of data that variable should contain, and the compiler will help you stick to that plan.

----